namtvit07/pushpop/README.md

 ## Overview

-Pushpop is a simple and powerful Ruby app that sends notifications based on event data you've captured with Keen IO.
+Pushpop is a simple but powerful Ruby app that sends notifications based on events captured with Keen IO.

-#### Things to do with Pushpop
+#### Ways to use Pushpop

 **Report Delivery**

 + Send a metrics report to your inbox every day at noon
-+ Send an email when your site has been particularly busy in the last hour
++ Send an email when your site has been busier than usual in the last hour
-+ Send regular analytics reports to your customers
++ Provide regular analytics reports to your customers

 **Alerting**

-+ Text you if your site is slow or unavailable
++ Send an SMS immediately if your site is slow or unavailable
-+ Text you if the performance of your signup funnel has dramatically changed
++ Send an SMS if the performance of your signup funnel has dramatically changed
-+ Text your sales team if a big company signs up
++ Send an SMS to your sales team if a big company signs up

 #### An example Pushpop job

-Here's a Pushpop job that uses [Twilio](https://twilio.com/) to text the number of daily pageviews to a phone number every night at midnight:
+Here's a simple Pushpop job that uses [Twilio](https://twilio.com/) to text the number of daily pageviews to a phone number every night at midnight:

 ``` ruby
 require 'pushpop'